BijoyKM/jsquiz/README.md

 # 3. Structure
 * Users will find that the single page website with four navigation buttons, which is common to most quiz websites, is simply laid out with easy organisation of information.
 * These are the Start, Next, Exit and Restart buttons.
-* Each question has four options, when clicked on the correct option the background color of that answer button turns to green color(hsl(163, 90%, 23%)).
+* Each question has four options, when clicked on the correct option the background color of that answer button turns to green color(hsl(163, 90%, 23%)) and the Score value is incremented by 1.
 All wrong answers buttons are turned to light red color hsl(0, 89%, 65%).
 * The footer section provides information on the disclaimer notice.

 # 4. Skeleton